OpenMS/pyopenms-docs/docs/source/hyperscore.rst

 Getting a score
 ***************

-We now run HyperScore to compute the similarity of the theoretical spectrum and the experimental spectrum and print the result
+We now run :py:class:`~.HyperScore` to compute the similarity of the theoretical spectrum and the experimental spectrum and print the result

 .. code-block:: python